 Personally, I don’t think the majority of companies are being honest in what they are promising people who buy their products.
 They are promising a cheap alternative to professional care.
 Some of the options available are not as cheap as some of the professional options, and will not fulfil the promise of looking good.

 Can you eat with snap on veneers?

 This depends on the veneers you have opted for.
-Check with the manufacturer.

-Particularly hard or sticky/chewy foods should be avoided.
+In all cases, hard or sticky/chewy foods should be avoided.

 Will my veneers stain?

 They are just as likely to stain as your own teeth.